-Signature: Parent/Guardian Date: Signature: Student Date:
+Signature: Parent/Guardian Date: , , Signature: Student Date:

-Home/Class-Work Grade Policy- ATT(rev 8.2012)
+Home/Class-Work Grade Policy- ATT

 It is the students' responsibility to make up his or her work when absent provided their absence was excused!
 All work missed through unexcused absences will be graded as a zero!!